Elizabeth Sircom

 ARYO Program Director

-Instructor: ARYO Beginner Instrument Clinic
+Conductor: Introductory Orchestra; Instructor: ARYO Beginner Instrument Clinic

 Growing up in Hantsport N.S., Elizabeth Sircom studied cello and piano through the Royal Conservatory and actively engaged in choral singing (school and church choirs, musicals, and the University of King’s College Chapel Choir under David and Helen Buley).
 She was a cellist in the Nova Scotia Youth Orchestra under Robert Raines.
 Her studies of languages and Fine Arts took her to Paris, France, and then Normandy, where she married and spent 20 years working as a professional artist and art teacher.

 In 2012 she decided to make more time for music in her life and spent a year at the Le Havre Conservatory of Music and Dance (Conservatoire Arthur Honegger), studying cello and chamber music.
-She returned to live in Nova Scotia in 2013 and, while continuing to work in the visual arts, took up studies in cello and cello pedagogy, string methods and chamber music, with Dr. Christoph Both at the Acadia University School of Music.
-She plays regularly with the Acadia University Orchestra and, with three Acadia music students, as the “Conundrum” String Quartet.
-From 2016 to 2018 she was the cello instructor for the HCYO strings program at Horton High School.
-She was cello instructor and outreach coordinator for this program under its new name of Acadia Regional Youth Orchestra (ARYO), located at Festival Theatre in Wolfville during the 2018/19 season and has been the Program Director since the 2019/20 season.
+She returned with her family to live in Nova Scotia in 2013 andresumed studies in cello and cello pedagogy, string methods and chamber music, with Dr. Christoph Both at the Acadia University School of Music.
+She plays regularly with the Acadia University String Orchestra and the Conundrum String Quartet and performs as a duo with pianist Heidi Jury.
+She plays with Nova Sinfonia in Halifax, and fills in as a cellist as the opportunity arises in the local community (Four Seasons Orchestra in Windsor, pit bands for musicals…).

 Keigan Richard